webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-gt"></a>
 #### gt:_field_

-The field under validation must be greater than the given _field_ or _value_.
-The two fields must be of the same type.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be greater than the given _field_ or _value_.
+Both fields must have the same type.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-gte"></a>
 #### gte:_field_

-The field under validation must be greater than or equal to the given _field_ or _value_.
-The two fields must be of the same type.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be greater than or equal to the given _field_ or _value_.
+Both fields must have the same type.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-hex-color"></a>
 #### hex_color

-The field under validation must be a valid [hexadecimal color value](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color).
+The field must be a valid [hex color value](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color).

 <a name="rule-image"></a>
 #### image

-The field under validation must be an image (jpg, jpeg, png, bmp, gif, or webp).
+The field must be an image (jpg, jpeg, png, bmp, gif, or webp).

 > [!WARNING]
-> SVG is not allowed by default due to XSS risks.
+> SVG is not allowed by default due to XSS risk.
 To allow it, add `allow_svg`: `image:allow_svg`.

 <a name="rule-in"></a>
 #### in:_foo_,_bar_,...

-The field under validation must be in the given list of values.
+The field must be in the given value list.
 You can use `Rule::in` to construct:

 ```php
 use support\validation\Rule;